urani-trade/solana-dev-onboarding-rs/chapters/01_intro.md

 <br>

 * Solana Programs are the executable code that interprets the instructions sent inside transactions on the blockchain.

-* They run on top of the Sealevel runtime (Solana's parallel and high-speed processing model).
+* They are accounts that are marked as "executable", running on top of the Sealevel runtime (Solana's parallel and high-speed processing model).
-Programs are special types of accounts that are marked as "executable".

 * Programs can own accounts and change the data of the accounts they own.
 Unlike other blockchains, they can also be upgraded by their owner.